binghe/pcl-cn/docsrc/chap01/where-it-began.md

-# Where It Began （Lisp的诞生）
+# Where It Began（Lisp 的诞生）

 Common Lisp is the modern descendant of the Lisp language first conceived by John McCarthy in 1956.
 Lisp circa 1956 was designed for